lio-tam/lio-tam/README.md

 # 👋 Hi there!

-I'm **Chi Fung Lio Tam**, a Computer Engineering student at RWTH Aachen University in Germany 🇩🇪
+I'm **Lio Tam**, a Computer Engineering student at RWTH Aachen University in Germany 🇩🇪
 Previously trained in medicine (pre-clinical stage), I’ve developed a strong passion for **embedded systems**, **human-centered technology**, and **digital health innovation**.

 I enjoy building things that connect the physical and digital world – especially where low-level programming meets meaningful user interaction.